heptarch/heptarch.github.io/drafts/demon-bh.md

 and thus apparently violates the Second Law of Thermodynamics.
-Concrete proposals either fail to work when thermal fluctuations are taken into account (e.g. hinged flaps), or have a hidden entropic cost which preserves the Second Law.
+Concrete proposals either fail to work when thermal fluctuations are taken into account (e.g. hinged flaps), or have a hidden entropic cost which ultimately preserves the Second Law.